Philipp Haller and Stephen Tu

 two-parameter variant takes in addition a timeout argument (in

-milliseconds), and its return type is Option[Any]
+milliseconds), and its return type is Option[Any] instead of

-.
+Any.
 If the sender does not receive a response within the

-specified timeout period, !?
+specified timeout period, !? returns None, otherwise it returns

-the response wrapped in Some
+the response wrapped in Some.

-methods are similar to synchronous message sends in
+The added !! methods are similar to synchronous message sends in

 that they allow transferring a response from the receiver.
 However,